jpark711/boonsta/README.md

 # boonsta
-A safe, trustable and convenient marketplace using Django back-end and React front-end
+A safe, trustable and convenient used-goods marketplace using Django back-end and React front-end